 Part D Sponsors may also be required to submit other information as defined by requirements in the application, guidances, or other documents (e.g. pharmacy access and formularies) during the annual contract bidding, application, or renewal process.
 Information is also required to be submitted throughout the contract year as allowable changes are made (e.g. formulary changes).

 In each of the sections that follow, the method of submission (e.g. entered into or uploaded via the Health Plan Management System (HPMS)) and the level of reporting are specified following the reporting timeline.
-Sections that refer to prescriptions should encompass all covered Part D drugs, including compounded drugs.
+Reporting deadlines may occur in the subsequent calendar year.
+Unless otherwise specified, drug utilization data should include all covered* Part D drugs, including compounded drugs.

 For PACE Organizations offering Part D coverage, reporting requirements will be limited to: